firxworx/ts-rest-workspace/packages/react-ui/README.md

 Shared React components in an internal package for use by other apps and packages within this workspace.

-This package is not configured for building or publishing to a repository like npm.
+The components are styled using tailwindcss and many are based on https://ui.shadcn.com/ and use https://www.radix-ui.com/.

+This package requires that any app or package consuming this preset has the project's tailwind preset added to its tailwind config.

+All dependencies are peer dependencies so the consuming project must have them installed as dependencies.

 ## Installation

-For a local app or package in this project called `target-project` add `@workspace/react-ui` as a dependency using pnpm's `workspace:*` protocol.
+For a local app or package in this project called `target-project` add `@workspace/react-ui` as a dependency:

 ```sh
 pnpm --filter target-project add @workspace/react-ui@workspace:*
 ```

-Projects in this workspace that import components from this package must ensure that its contents are included in their TailwindCSS configuration so that css for this package's components are included in the build.
+The contents of this package must included in the consuming app's TailwindCSS configuration `contents` array so that its tailwind classes are included in the final CSS output.

 Example `tailwind.config.ts` file that includes all `react-*`-named packages in this workspace's `packages` directory: